HQarroum/awesome-iot/README.md

  - [Kura](https://eclipse.org/kura/) - Kura aims at offering a Java/OSGi-based container for M2M applications running in service gateways.
 Kura provides or, when available, aggregates open source implementations for the most common services needed by M2M applications.
 Kura components are designed as configurable OSGi Declarative Service exposing service API and raising events.
 While several Kura components are in pure Java, others are invoked through JNI and have a dependency on the Linux operating system.
  - [Mihini](https://wiki.eclipse.org/Mihini) - The main goal of Mihini is to deliver an embedded runtime running on top of Linux, that exposes high-level API for building M2M applications.
 Mihini aims at enabling easy and portable development, by facilitating access to the I/Os of an M2M system, providing a communication layer, etc.
  - [OpenHAB](http://www.openhab.org/) - The openHAB runtime is a set of OSGi bundles deployed on an OSGi framework (Equinox).
 It is therefore a pure Java solution and needs a JVM to run.
 Being based on OSGi, it provides a highly modular architecture, which even allows adding and removing functionality during runtime without stopping the service.
+ - [Gobot](http://gobot.io/) - Gobot is a framework for robotics, physical computing, and the Internet of Things, written in the Go programming language.

+#### Libraries & Tools

+ - [Cylon.js](http://cylonjs.com/) - Cylon.js is a JavaScript framework for robotics, physical computing, and the Internet of Things.
+It makes it incredibly easy to command robots and devices.
+ - [Luvit](https://luvit.io/) - Luvit implements the same APIs as Node.js, but in Lua !
+While this framework is not directly involved with IoT development, it is still a *great* way to rapidly build powertfull, yet memory efficient, embedded web applications.

 ## Protocols and Networds